symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

         </body>
     </html>

-By convention, the file that contains all of the application logic - ``index.php`` - is known as a "controller".
+By convention, the file that contains all the application logic - ``index.php`` - is known as a "controller".
 The term :term:`controller` is a word you'll hear a lot, regardless of the language or framework you use.
 It refers simply to the area of *your* code that processes user input and prepares the response.